BCHPleaseOrg/sbx/PROPOSAL.md

 ### SHA-Matrix Exchange ($SBCH)

-This is a Solidity contract that effectively manages the network of trustees oversee the exchange.
+This is a Solidity contract that effectively manages the network of trustees overseeing the Exchange.

 ### SHA-Matrix Treasury

-This is a Solidity contract that serves as an assets vault for the Exchange contract.
-By separating the Treasury, it allows the Exchange contract to be updated with bug fixes and new features while guaranteeing that assets are always protected.
+This is a Solidity contract that serves as a __Multi-tenant Secure Assets Vault__ for the Exchange's (Solidity) contracts.
+By separating the Treasury, it allows the Exchange's contracts to be upgraded with bug fixes and new features, while guaranteeing that assets ALWAYS remain SAFU!

 ### SHA-Matrix Gov